DaxiaK/Android_Memo/chapter3/UiScrollable.md

 In `scrollSwipe` , system will run swipe command , wait , than find all `AccessibilityEvent` and filter `AccessibilityEvent.TYPE_VIEW_SCROLLED` in current screen.
 This step make UiScrollable scroll again or check it in the end.

-But the bug is here , system can't return right `AccessibilityEvent` before Android 6.0 , especially in Android 4.4 .
+But the bug is here , system can't return right `AccessibilityEvent` .

 ```
 public boolean scrollSwipe(final int downX, final int downY, final int upX, final int upY, final int steps)